mfisher87/presentation-nasa-openscapes-team-culture/slides.md

 it's in **conflict with accountability** and that increasing psychological safety will result in a **decrease in quality**.

-Dr. Amy Edmondson argues that **psychological safety and accountability are independent variables**.
+Dr. Edmondson argues that **psychological safety and accountability are independent variables**.
+She compares accountability to the gas pedal on a car, and lack of psychological safety to the brake pedal.

 I think it's a pretty common experience to feel uncomfortable speaking up in certain environments.
 I can remember a time when I was in the "Anxiety zone": I had worked hard